-South Cambridgeshire Local Development Framework Strategic Housing Land Availability Assessment (SHLAA) Site Assessment Proforma
+South Cambridgeshire Local Development Framework

+Strategic Housing Land Availability Assessment (SHLAA)

+Site Assessment Proforma

-Location New Settlement (Barrington & Haslingfield Parish) Site name / address Land at Barrington Quarry Category of site: A new settlement Description of Residential-led mixed use development of up to 3,250 dwellings with promoter's proposal supporting infrastructure and community facilities.
+Proforma Created July 2012 Proforma Last Updated July 2012 Location New Settlement (Barrington & Haslingfield Parish) Site name / address Land at Barrington Quarry Category of site: A new settlement Description of promoter's proposal Residential-led mixed use development of up to 3,250 dwellings with supporting infrastructure and community facilities.
 Site area (hectares) 404.99 ha.
 Site Number 261 Site description & context The site is north of Barrington.
 The eastern part of the site is a former quarry site, which has been extensively worked until 2008.
 It is currently going through a programme of restoration.
 The remainder of the site is farmland apart from a thin strip of land that follows the rail way line from the quarry which links to the main line railway to the south.
 Current or last use of the site Quarry and Cement Works - Ceased 2008 / remainder of site is farmland Is the site Previously Developed Land?
 Quarry and associated buildings is PDL - approximately a third of the site.
 Rest of site in agricultural use so not PDL.
 Allocated for a non- residential use in the current development plan?
 Within the eastern section of the site (in the quarry area) there is an allocation for chalk identified in the Minerals and Waste LDF (Policy SSP M4A).
 Planning history Planning applications 2010 - Restoration of quarry site (S/1080/10) 2009 /2007 - Within the site are several farms which have diversified by converting their storage buildings to B8.
-(S/0434/09 - B8 Storage; S/2137/07 - Change of use from agricultural to B8) Source of site Site suggested through call for sites

-Tier 1: Strategic Considerations Green Belt The site is not within the Green Belt, but the GB extends along its northern and eastern boundary.
-Is the site subject to any other considerations that have the potential to make the site unsuitable for development?
-SSSI - Yes (Barrington Chalk Pit) which extends over a quarter of the eastern part of the site.
-It is an SSSI designated for its Geological Importance.
-While a large part of the quarry site is designated as a SSSI 'Barrington Pit', the area of interest is primarily the exposed quarry face within the north east corner of the quarry.
+(S/0434/09 - B8 Storage; S/2137/07 - Change of use from agricultural to B8) Source of site Site suggested through call for sites to any other quarter of the eastern part of the site.
+It is an SSSI considerations that designated for its Geological Importance.
+While a large part have the potential of the quarry site is designated as a SSSI 'Barrington Pit', the to make the site area of interest is primarily the exposed quarry face within unsuitable for the north east corner of the quarry. development?
 Minerals and Waste LDF designations- Approximately a half of the site is within a safeguarding area for chalk identified in the Core Strategy.
 Within the Site Specific Proposals DPD the extent of the former quarry is identified as an existing mineral site with a consultation area identified around it - this covers some third of the eastern part of the site.
-Tier 1 conclusion: Whilst the site is not within the Green Belt, it does include a large area of land that is designated as a Site of Special Scientific Interest Barrington Chalk Pit, (to the east).
+Whilst the site is not within the Green Belt, it does include a large area of land that is designated as a Site of Special Scientific Tier 1 conclusion: Interest Barrington Chalk Pit, (to the east).
 This site is an important asset to the surrounding villages and local area To the north is the small rural village of Harlton.
-Does the site warrant No further assessment?
-No
+Does the site warrant further No assessment?